XNLFutureTechnologies/XNLInsiderLinuxInstallerHelpers/README.md

 ./XNLNVidiaInstall.sh

 This would then install the requirements of your NVidia driver and then start the .run installer for that driver (which you will need to download yourself for your card as explained in that script btw ;) ).

+# Terminal?
+What Terminal?
+WHERE?
+Ohhhhh boyyyyy..
+You're *THAT* new huh? ;) No worries ;).
+If you're using the system we (currently) recommend using (internally), then you can simply open a terminal by either pressing **crtl+alt+t** (however this will in most cases open the terminal in your home directory (~), and you would then for example need to do **cd Downloads** to 'move into' downloads directory, or you can in your file manager (most support this, and the KDE Standard (Dolphin) sure does) right click and click on **Open Terminal Here**

+# Small additional beginner tips (terminal commands/tricks)
+cd = Change Directory
+ls = will show the contents of the directory
+When typing a file name, you can press the TAB Key and it will 'auto complete' until where it would for example 'collide' with another filename in the same folder.
+Make this feature a habbit because it will save you A LOT of time eventually once you get the hang of it ;)